 Referencing local precedents, the Round Mountain House integrates seamlessly into its surrounding Ozark landscape by a combination of modernist ideals and vernacular strategies.

 The form of the house is treated as two pieces.
-The "main frame" consists of primarily public spaces: the carport, outdoor breezeway, guest loft, and main lving area.
+The "main frame" consists of primarily public spaces: the carport, outdoor breezeway, guest loft, and main living area.
 The "lean-to" or "saddle bag" contains primarily private spaces: the bedrooms, bathrooms, closets, and laundry.
-The main frame is constructed of a steel frame on concrete foundation walls.
+The main frame is of steel construction on concrete foundation walls.
 To create the finished form, energy-efficient SIPS (Structurally Insulated Panel System) wrap around the steel frame and roof of both the main frame and the lean-to.